Club Alianza Lima: 1987 air tragedy

-In 1987, Alianza Lima was first in the standings with a few matches left, and it looked like a new title would be obtained, but tragedy got in the way.
+In 1987, Alianza Lima was first in the standings with a few matches left.
 On 8 December of that year, Alianza made a trip to Pucallpa to play against Deportivo Pucallpa for the league.
 The match was won 1–0, with Carlos Bustamante scoring.
 The team took a charter flight for the trip back.
 The flight departed on 8 December in a Peruvian Navy Fokker F27 airplane, which crashed into the sea when it was a few kilometers away from the Lima-Callao Airport, close to the Ventanilla district in Callao.
 The only survivor was the pilot, all the players and coaching staff died, being a game away from conquering another title.

 Alianza finished the championship playing with members of the youth team and a few players on loan from Chile club Colo-Colo, which had offered to help sending four players (José Letelier, Parko Quiroz, Francisco Huerta and René Pinto).
-Friendship between both teams has been strong since then.
+Friendship between both clubs has been strong since then.
 Alianza could not keep the first place and its greatest rival, Universitario de Deportes, obtained the title.

 The team had to restart from scratch and even former players who had already retired, like Teófilo Cubillas, or others who were about to, like César Cueto, played to help the club get out of these bitter times.

 Alianza Lima was close to relegation in 1988, but it managed to hold on in the last matches.
 In the next few years, despite being competitive, it failed to obtain a title.

-The titles and the centenary and the 2021 title
+The titles, the centenary and the new titles

 In 1997, Alianza Lima obtained its first title after 18 years, under Colombian manager Jorge Luis Pinto.
 In 1999 it came in second place, after losing to Universitario in the finals.
 In the early hours 2000, tragedy struck again when young captain Sandro Baylón died in a car accident after crashing with a post while driving under the influence of alcohol.

 In 2001 the club celebrated its centenary and obtained the national title after beating Cienciano in Cusco on penalty kicks.
 Later on, Alianza Lima would win the 2003 and 2004 championships, defeating Sporting Cristal in both finals, this time under Argentinian manager Gustavo Costas.
 In 2006 Alianza Lima again won the championship beating Cienciano del Cusco in the final play-off, enabling them to play the Copa Libertadores.
 In 2017, Alianza Lima won its first championship in over a decade by winning both the Apertura and Clausura and, thus, did not require playing in the final playoffs.
 Along with Sporting Cristal, Alianza Lima has been the most successful Peruvian club in this century, having won five championships.